jlev/ballistic-missile-range/README.md

 Written by Josh Levinger for GlobalSecurity.org in June 2005.
 Original credit for the simulation goes to Dr. David Wright at MIT, who wrote a version in Basic for his paper "Depressed Trajectory SLBMS", Science and Global Security, 1992, Vol 3, p101-159.

+GUI updates and packaging improvements by Karsten Wolf @karstenw

 ## The Simulation

 The equations of motion for a missile trajectory lying in a plane are given by: